The major consists of a minimum of 10 full courses (or the equivalent) and the curricular pathway requirement.

 - Water & Society

-The current list of pathway areas of interest and a more detailed description of the range of options and relevant course possibilities associated with each area of interest are included in the “Curricular Pathways for Environmental Studies Majors” document that is available from the ES Program Office, ES website, and ES Blackboard site.
-This document also includes the templates that ES majors should use for their pathway proposals, capstone experience proposals, and pathway reports.
+The current list of pathway areas of interest and a more detailed description of the range of options and relevant course possibilities associated with each area of interest are included in the “Curricular Pathways for Environmental Studies Majors” document that is available from the ENVS Program Office, ENVS website, and ENVS Blackboard site.
+This document also includes the templates that ENVS majors should use for their pathway proposals, capstone experience proposals, and pathway reports.